TAbdiukov/TAbdiukov.github.io/content/post/2024-07-19-azure-outage/index.md

 *Every cloud has a silver lining...*

 Today, there was a major global Microsoft Azure cloud outage.
-The world's (mostly service) economy took a blow, and the news keep fuelling hysteria.
+The world's economy (mostly service economy) took a blow, and the news keep fuelling hysteria.

 How did it affect me?
 It happened so that on the same day, I took a CSA CCSK v5 upgrade exam.
 CSA CCSK is about cloud security (governance, applications, networking), and *just* a few days ago, an updated exam came out.